Volvo 300 Series: Background

-After building a series of compact cars, DAF sought a partner to bring its new larger model, codenamed P900, intended to become the DAF 77, to market in 1970.
-Several manufacturers were approached, including Audi, BMW and Volvo.
+After building a series of compact cars, DAF sought a partner to bring its new, larger model, codenamed P900, intended to become the DAF 77, to market in 1970.
+Several manufacturers were approached, including Audi, BMW, and Volvo.

-Due to the cost, Volvo was not initially interested, but it was later persuaded by DAF's access to Renault engines.
-This helped Volvo expand its model lineup without the enormous expenditures of developing a new model.
+Due to the cost, Volvo was not initially interested, but DAF's access to Renault engines later persuaded the automaker.
+This arrangement helped Volvo expand its model lineup without the enormous expenditures of developing a new model.
 Building cars in the Netherlands also helped the Swedish Volvo to access the markets of the European Community, of which Sweden was not yet a member, and it was also because it was not economically viable for Volvo to build a compact model sold at a lower price point in its Swedish plants with the high cost of labour.

 Volvo purchased a one-third share in DAF in 1973, increasing to a three-quarters stake in 1975; the DAF company's name was changed to Volvo Car BV that year.
 Free of its passenger car division, the commercial vehicle division, DAF Trucks, has continued to operate under the ownership of Paccar since 1996.

 Design

-DAF had begun the development of this car in 1970 as Project P900, initially meant as a replacement for the DAF 66 and due to launch in 1975, probably as DAF 77.
+DAF began developing a new car design in 1970 as Project P900, initially intended as a replacement for the DAF 66 and due to launch in 1975, probably as the DAF 77.
 In 1971, four designs were presented anonymously to DAF employees: one by Bertone, one by Michelotti, and two by DAF in-house designers.
-The design by DAF's designer John de Vries (who would later win a similar contest for the Volvo 480 design) was chosen.
+The design by DAF's designer, John de Vries (who would later win a similar contest for the Volvo 480 design), was chosen.
 In 1972, Volvo bought a stake in DAF, followed by a takeover in 1975, and the design was gradually adapted to Volvo's standards, though there were a lot of quality concerns.

 The 300 series was unusual in having the gearbox mounted to the De Dion tube rear axle as a transaxle, with the 2 L models having the driveshaft enclosed in a "torque tube".
-The rear-mounted gearbox helped with weight distribution, but resulted in an unusually large transmission tunnel, especially by comparison with the contemporary front-wheel drive competitors, such as the Mk.
-III Ford Escort and the Opel Kadett E/Mk.
+The rear-mounted gearbox helped with weight distribution, but resulted in a large transmission tunnel, especially compared with contemporary front-wheel-drive competitors, such as the Mk III Ford Escort and the Opel Kadett E/Mk.
 II Vauxhall Astra.

 Overall, the 300 series was considered heavy and often underpowered, but reliable and safe by the standards of its day.
-However, the 360 GLT versions were well regarded by more enthusiastic drivers, with the unusual gearbox location ensuring good weight distribution, balance, and traction.
+However, the 360 GLT versions were well regarded by more enthusiastic drivers, with the gearbox location ensuring good weight distribution, balance, and traction.
 The fuel tank was located ahead of the rear axle, straddling the rear-mounted transmission, the safest possible location and one that ensured consistent handling characteristics whether the tank is full or empty.